-Joe also represents corporations, management and individuals in connection with government investigations (both federal and state), enforcement actions and internal investigations.
-The subjects of these investigations range from health care fraud and data breaches to sexual misconduct.
+In addition to his courtroom practice, Joe represents corporations, management and individuals in connection with government investigations (both federal and state), enforcement actions, internal investigations and liability reviews.
+The subjects of these investigations and reviews range from fraud to data breaches to sexual misconduct.

 Prior to joining von Briesen, Joe was a partner in the Chicago office of Kirkland & Ellis LLP and, earlier in his career, worked in the Civil Division (Torts Branch) of the United States Department of Justice.

-Joe is a member of the American Bar Association, the State Bar of Wisconsin, the Milwaukee Bar Association (Member, Fee Arbitration Committee), the Seventh Circuit Bar Association, the Eastern District of Wisconsin Bar Association (Member, Board of Directors) and the Association of Professional Responsibility Lawyers.
+Joe is a member of the American Bar Association, the State Bar of Wisconsin, the Milwaukee Bar Association (Member: Board of Directors, Fee Arbitration Committee), the Seventh Circuit Bar Association, the Eastern District of Wisconsin Bar Association (Member, Board of Directors) and the Association of Professional Responsibility Lawyers.

 - Collins v.
 City of Milwaukee et al. (E.D.
 Wisconsin).
-Lead counsel for the City of Milwaukee, the Chief of Police and the Milwaukee Fire & Police Commission in class action alleging the unconstitutional racial profiling of motorists and pedestrians by Milwaukee law enforcement.
-A favorable settlement was approved in July 2018.
+Lead counsel for the City of Milwaukee, the Chief of Police and the Milwaukee Fire & Police Commission in class action brought by the ACLU alleging the unconstitutional racial profiling of motorists and pedestrians by Milwaukee law enforcement.

 - Wisconsin Club for Growth v.
 Schmitz et al. (E.D.
 Wisconsin): On behalf of the State of Wisconsin, lead counsel for a “John Doe” Special Prosecutor in federal civil rights lawsuit arising from five-county criminal investigation of coordinated issue advocacy during Wisconsin’s 2011-2012 senatorial and gubernatorial recall elections.
 Successfully appealed (Nos.
 14-1888, 14-2012) district court’s denial of motion to dismiss and preliminary injunction in the U.S. Court of Appeals for the Seventh Circuit, which remanded the case with instructions to dismiss the lawsuit in its entirety.
 Plaintiff’s Petition for Certiorari denied by the U.S. Supreme Court.